MJoergen/nexys4ddr/offloader/Episodes/ep04_-_Network_Protocols/README.md

 write pointer to the beginning of the frame, thereby effectively overwriting the errored frame.

-Therefore, this module needs, besides a write pointer and a read pointer, also a start pointer indicating the start of the currect frame, i.e. whereto the write pointer should possibly be reset.
-And also an end pointer, to control when to stop reading more data.
+Therefore this module needs, besides a write pointer and a read pointer, also a start pointer indicating the start of the currect frame, i.e. whereto the write pointer should possibly be reset, and an end pointer to control when to stop reading more data.

 Now, it can happen that a single long frame is followed by several small frames, and since the reading only commences after the long frame has been